 There are a few exclusions associated with the pass.

-It doesn’t work on train lines (as opposed to Metro lines) in Osaka, so if you’re journey is on the Hankyu Railway, the Kita-Osaka Kyuko Railway or the Kintetsu Railway you’ll need to pay for your ticket.
+It doesn’t work on train lines (as opposed to Metro lines) in Osaka, so if you’re journey is on the Hankyu Railway, the Kita-Osaka Kyuko Railway, or the Kintetsu Railway you’ll need to pay for your ticket.

 It doesn’t work on the line that brings you from Osaka’s Kansai Airport into the city.
 For more details on your options here, have a look at our Kansai transport guide.

-It doesn’t work on the Osaka loop line that runs in a big circle around the middle of Osaka.
+It also doesn’t work on the Osaka loop line that runs in a big circle around the middle of Osaka.

 Attractions Who Don’t Offer Discounts on the Pass